 In-depth guides to help you prepare for your transaction

 "85% of deals get repriced in diligence.
-That's not failure.
-That's diligence working.
-The question isn't whether the price will move.
-It's whether the repricing reflects real findings or buyer remorse dressed up as due diligence."
+That is not failure.
+That is diligence working.
+The question is whether the repricing reflects real findings or buyer remorse dressed up as due diligence."